Artemisia absinthium L.

 Soaked in wine or other spirits.
-It can also be infused as a tea, in some dream and sleep pillows, as a liquid herbal extract and sometimes found in capsules.
+It can also be infused as a tea, in dream and sleep pillows, and as a liquid herbal extract.

 Not for use during pregnancy or lactation.
 Not for long-term use; do not exceed recommended dose.
 Not to exceed 1.5 g of dried herb in tea, two to three times daily.